The chorus, also called “hook” or “refrain,” is, in my opinion, the easiest part of the song to write.

 So that’s obviously the chorus, right?
 It happens several times throughout the song.
 However, what about the end when “hit me baby, one more time” repeats several times?
 Is that still the chorus, or is that the post-chorus?
 Or the Outro?

-Really, it doesn’t matter what you consider it to be, as long as everyone in the studio agrees about what it’s called for that song.
+This is where studio confusion comes in, which is why I wrote Way Less Cowbell.
 If you call it the Outro and the producer thinks it’s the Post-chorus, and the singer thinks it’s the Chorus, you’re all going to be really confused.

-For more tips and advice, check out my book here: https://payhip.com/b/9qjd
+I hope this helped you write your song chorus!
+For more music tips and advice, check out my book here!